Bonfida/solana-name-service-guide/sns-book/src/domain-name/tokenization.md

 # Tokenization

 Domain names are **not** SPL tokens, however, they can be tokenized in NFTs that follow the Metaplex standard.
-It's only recommended to tokenize your domain if you want to resell your domain on an NFT market place like [Magic Eden](https://magiceden.io/marketplace/bonfida)
+It's only recommended to tokenize your domain if you want to resell your domain on an NFT market place like [Magic Eden](https://magiceden.io/marketplace/bonfida) or [Hyperspace](https://hyperspace.xyz/collection/solananameservice).

+The smart contract handling the tokenization of domain names can be found here: [Name tokenizer](https://github.com/Bonfida/name-tokenizer)

+## JS example

 To retrieve all the tokenized domain names